cscart/docs/addons/tutorials/advanced.rst

 Advanced Add-on Tutorial
 ************************

-This tutorial demonstrates some advanced techniques in add-on development, like using *hooks* and *post-controllers*.
+This tutorial demonstrates some advanced techniques in add-on development, like using :doc:`hooks <../hooking/index>` and *post-controllers*.

 .. note::